-Having access to the original media also allows you to do significant color correction work without having to leave your NLE, especially if you’re cutting Resolve.
+Having access to the original media lets you perform significant color correction work.
+Without having to leave your NLE.
+(Especially if you’re cutting in Resolve.)

 I recently edited a commercial that required extremely precise framing in order to pull off the concept.
-We decided that I would cut in real time on set to make sure we had our shots before moving on to the next set up.
+We decided that I would cut in real-time on set.
+Just to make sure we had our shots before moving on to the next set up.

 We shot in 5K on an Epic Dragon and simultaneously recorded HD in-camera proxies.
-After each card dump, I immediately pulled the proxies into Premiere while the RAW media was being backed up, quickly edited the shots into the timeline, and then later used Premiere’s “reconnect full resolution media” option to link back to the RAW footage.
+After each card dump, I immediately pulled the proxies into Premiere while the RAW media was being backed up.
+I then quickly edited the shots into the timeline.
+And I later used Premiere’s “reconnect full-resolution media” option to link back to the RAW footage.

-The shoot and edit went off without a hitch and we were able to move on from each shot with complete confidence.
+The shoot and edit went off without a hitch.
+We were able to move on from each shot with complete confidence.

-Working with high resolution RED footage may be intimidating the first time, but it is truly flexible media that can fit smoothly into a variety of post workflows and ultimately elevate the look of your project.
+Working with high resolution RED footage may be intimidating the first time.
+But it’s truly flexible media that can fit smoothly into post workflows and elevate the look of your project.

-Keep in mind that any workflow remains a work in a progress and don’t be afraid to experiment.
+Keep in mind that any RED workflows will be a work in progress and don’t be afraid to experiment.
 Just make sure you get your hands on some footage to test it all out.